Foofaraw/prympt/README.md

-# Prympt: A Python Package for LLM Prompting and Interfacing
+# prympt: A Python Package for LLM Prompting and Interfacing

-Prympt is an open source Python package designed to simplify and standardize interactions with Large Language Models (LLMs).
-It encapsulates typical boilerplate functionality such as templating, prompt combination, and structured output handling—all in a lightweight package.
+_prympt_ is an open source Python package designed to simplify and standardize typical interactions with Large Language Models (LLMs).
+It encapsulates typical boilerplate functionality for prompt composition and LLM response parsing, such as templating, prompt combination, and structured output handling-all in a lightweight package.

-Prympt is provided as a free software under MIT license.
+This package is provided as a free software under MIT license.
 Feedback and contributions to improve it are welcome!

 ---

-## Overview
+## Quick Overview

-Prympt helps to:
+This is an example that showcases the main features of _prympt_.
+The following code composes several prompts, defines structured outputs for them, and combines them into a single prompt:

+    from prympt import Prompt

+    # Define a prompt with annotated output named 'title'
+    prompt_title = Prompt(
+        "Provide a title for the following movie review: {{movie_review}}", ).returns("title")

+    # Define a prompt with annotated 'float' output named 'sentiment'
+    prompt_sentiment = Prompt(
+        "Provide a sentiment score (scale from -1 to 1)."
+    ).returns("sentiment", type="float")

+    # Define a prompt with annotated output named 'topics'
+    prompt_topics = Prompt(
+        "Provide a list of comma separated topics."
+    ).returns("topics")

+    prompt = prompt_title + prompt_sentiment + prompt_topics

+The prompt can be rendered with a specific value for the template parameter 'movie_review', then used to query the LLM.
+The outputs can be easily retrieved from the response object:

+    # Define value for 'movie_review' template variable
+    movie_review = """
+    A captivating drama that deftly blends mystery with heartfelt emotion.
+The film follows the story of a troubled detective, Alex Monroe, as he unravels a decades-old mystery that forces him to confront his own past.
+The narrative is rich with twists and turns, keeping the audience engaged from start to finish.
+    """

+    # Set that value in the template variable, and query the LLM with the resulting prompt
+    response = prompt(movie_review).query(**model_params)

+    print(response.title)      # Expected output: A one-line title for the review. print(response.sentiment)  # Expected output: A sentiment score between -1 and 1. print(response.topics)     # Expected output: The comma separated list of topics for the review.

+To summarize, the package provides these main functionalities:

-- **Compose dynamic prompts:** Use [Jinja2](https://jinja.palletsprojects.com/) syntax to easily substitute variables and iterate over collections.
+- **Dynamic Prompt Composition:** Leverage enhanced [Jinja2](https://jinja.palletsprojects.com/) templating to easily substitute variables, iterate over collections.
-- **Combine prompts:** Seamlessly merge multiple prompt templates using the `+` operator.
-- **Define structured outputs:** Specify expected output formats (e.g., type) so that the responses from LLMs can be automatically verified and parsed.
+- **Structured Output Definitions:** Annotate your prompts with expected output formats with types (e.g., `int`, `float`) so that responses from LLMs can be automatically verified, parsed, and validated.
+- **Combine prompts:** Seamlessly combine multiple prompt templates and their outputs using the `+` operator for modular, reusable prompts.
-- **Robust error handling:** Automatically retry and recover from common LLM response errors or malformed outputs.
+- **Robust Error Handling:** Built-in mechanisms automatically retry and recover from common LLM response errors or malformed outputs, ensuring reliable interactions even when outputs deviate from expectations.
-- **Interface with any LLM:** Prympt integrates by default with [LiteLLM](https://github.com/BerriAI/litellm), which supports over 100 LLM APIs, and it also allows you to connect to any LLM API using custom code.
+- **Flexible LLM Integration:** _prympt_ integrates by default with [LiteLLM](https://github.com/BerriAI/litellm), which supports over 100 LLM APIs, and also allows you to connect to any LLM API using custom code or your preferred provider.

 ---

-## Features

-- **Enhanced Jinja2 Templating:** Extends base Jinja2 capabilities with custom functionality to combine multiple templates, ensuring prompts are modular and reusable.
-- **Structured Output Definitions:** Annotate prompts with expected outputs.
-Prympt can automatically verify that the LLM responses match annotated outputs.
-- **Type Enforcement:** Define expected types for outputs (e.g., `int`, `float`).
-Prympt will validate the responses, raise exceptions, and retry queries if the output does not conform.
-- **Error Recovery:** Built-in mechanisms to retry LLM queries when provided outputs are not as expected.
-This makes the tool particularly robust for working with LLMs that might occasionally return malformed data.
-- **Flexible LLM Integration:** Whether you use OpenAI, DeepSeek, or another provider, Prympt offers a default interface and the option to specify own LLM completion function.

----

 ## Installation

-Install Prympt from PyPI using pip:
+Install from PyPI using pip:

     pip install prympt